Egg-cellent guide to what’s on in London this Easter 2016

 Both branches will be serving a special Easter cocktail.
 The cocktail includes Breakfast Brandy, peach, blood orange, fresh tarragon and sparkling wine, with a garnish of cheerio brittle, served with an egg shell filled with panna cotta (£9).
 Cocktail Trading Co, 68 Bethnal Green Road, Shoreditch, E1 6GQ.
 Nearest station: Shoreditch High Street.
 50-52 Long Lane, Smithfields, EC1A 9EJ.
 Nearest station: Farringdon.
 For more information, visit the Cocktail Trading Co website.

-Posted on 20 March 2016, in Activities, Entertainment, Festivals, London, Nightlife, Tourist Attractions and tagged April 2016, Easter Holidays, families, london, March 2016, school holidays, Things to do in London, What's On Guide.
+Posted on 20 Mar 2016, in Activities, Entertainment, Festivals, London, Nightlife, Tourist Attractions and tagged Easter Holidays, school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 1 Comment.